 Joking aside, this is a gruesome condition and there’s no denying the correlation between cannabis use and the onset of cannabis hyperemesis symptoms, and the corresponding cessation of those symptoms within an average of three months of stopping cannabis use.

-Cannabinoid hyperemesis should be considered in younger patients with long-term cannabis use and recurrent nausea vomiting and abdominal pain.
-Cessation of cannabis use should result in improvement of clinical symptoms.
+Cannabinoid hyperemesis should be considered in younger patients with long-term cannabis use and recurrent nausea, vomiting, and abdominal pain.
+Cessation of cannabis use should result in the improvement of clinical symptoms.
 Studies with higher rates of follow-up are needed, and validation of the proposed diagnostic criteria is required.

 Symptoms of cannabis hyperemesis syndrome